Imanm02/SharifPython-JsonToExcel/README.md

             students_data.append(student_data)
 ```

-6. **Create a DataFrame from the Data**: The list of student data is then turned into a pandas DataFrame, which is a two-dimensional, size-mutable, heterogeneous tabular data structure that allows for manipulation of relational or labeled data.
+6. **Create a DataFrame from the Data**: The list of student data is then turned into a pandas DataFrame, which is a two-dimensional, size-mutable, heterogeneous tabular data structure that allows for the manipulation of relational or labeled data.

 ```python
 df = pd.DataFrame(students_data)